 - Increase the transfer of triaged eligible 999 calls to NHS 24 which will support patients to access the service they need in a timely manner.
-This is being taken forward through the current proposal building on the process implemented during the winter pressures with an anticipated increase of 0.5% hear and treat (around 8 calls a day).
-Additionally a project will be established to develop wider joint working to improve triage and associated processes so that patients receive a seamless service whether they call 111 or 999. - Establish baseline data set for existing clinical advisors and implement revised measurement framework.
+This is being progressed through the current proposal building on the process implemented during the winter months with an anticipated increase of 0.8% hear and treat (around 12 calls a day). - We can positively report that an average of 81% of calls requiring NHS 24 response are now transferred.
+Improvement work will take place to understand the remaining 19% of calls and how we can further improve the transfer of these calls. - Development of the joint NHS 24/SAS project group.

-Other considerations - We already work closely with NHS24 and this will increase over 2018/19 as we seek to create a seamless experience for patients whether they dial 111 or 999, and provide access to the service they need in a timely manner.
+Other considerations - We already work closely with NHS 24 and this will increase over 2018/19 as we seek to create a seamless experience for patients whether they dial 111 or 999, and provide access to the service they need in a timely manner.